shopware/frontends/apps/docs/src/getting-started/templates.md

 If you like to start from scratch, you can use the blank template.
 It can be handy if you want to use a different CSS framework or create a completely new frontend, but leverage the built-in functionality of all Shopware Frontends packages.

 The blank template has all "non-UI" packages pre-installed, but you have to bring your own styles and components.

-[TODO: Add command or instructions to set up blank template]

 <PageRef page="./templates/blank-template" title="Get started with the Blank Template" sub="A blank Nuxt.js project pre-installed with all packages" />